Read this guide if

 Archive data can be:

-numeric metrics: simple numeric values (like the number of page views)
+numeric metric records: simple numeric values (like the number of page views or the number of visists)

 These are stored in the